Toucaan/toucaan.docs/docs/core-concepts/space.md

 ### Is Toucaan a Design System?

-Toucaan is not a single design system.
-It is rather a vanilla css framework with handpicked lessons from several sources.
-Toucaan is also a recipe in motion with a perpetual aim of being better at accessibility, scaling, and maintainability over the years.
+Toucaan is an _all-encompassing highly scalable design system_.
+It aims to cover more mediums on the web than ever before with a focus on accessibility, scaling, and maintainability over the years.
+To sum it up, Toucaan is a recipe in motion with a perpetual aim of being better at supporting all kinds of web devices.